-- Legal aid or no-win no fee may be available, see pages 10 and 14. - Liberty libertyhumanrights.org.uk see page 83 below. - Independent Office for Police Conduct policeconduct.gov.uk
+- Legal aid or no-win no fee may be available, see pages 10 and 13. - Liberty libertyhumanrights.org.uk (page 93 below) provide information and advice on various issues regarding the police. - Independent Office for Police Conduct policeconduct.gov.uk is the police complaints watchdog for England & Wales.
+0300 020 0096. enquiries@policeconduct.gov.uk